What Is The Largest State East Of The Mississippi

 • Florida: Often considered a large eastern state, Florida covers 65,758 square miles, but a significant portion of this is water (12,006 square miles).
 Its land area is 53,927 square miles, making it smaller than Georgia in terms of landmass.

 • Michigan: Michigan has a total area of 96,716 square miles, making it appear much larger than Georgia.
-However, a vast majority of this area is water (39,654 square miles), consisting of parts of the Great Lakes.
+Still, a vast majority of this area is water (39,654 square miles), consisting of parts of the Great Lakes.
 Its land area is only 56,539 square miles, still less than Georgia.

 • New York: With a total area of 54,555 square miles, New York is smaller than Georgia.
 Its land area is 47,126 square miles, and its water area is 7,429 square miles.